Want to learn the basics of creating a financial forecast model? If so, you’ve come to the right place.

 Having a financial forecast model in place helps you identify what steps to take for continued growth and profitability.
 Put simply, financial forecasting predicts the future performance of the business.

 But… what does a financial forecast look like?
-And how can you build a financial forecast model from the ground up?
+And how can you build one from the ground up?

 Ilya Osver is a Financial Analyst with more than 14 years of experience.
 He revealed his best insider tips for creating a financial forecast model on the Two Cents: Finance Talk podcast.